Learning Out Loud – My Progress

 My only problem is, I’m not 100% loving the border.
 So, as crazy as it sounds I’ve adapted the pattern to suit myself.
 I’ve chosen a simple seed stitch (knit one, purl one) border and decided to space the cable transitions further apart.

-If you had asked me in April when I started this fun journey, if I’d be capable of adapting a pattern (and make it work!)
+If you had asked me in April when I started this fun learning out loud journey, if I’d be capable of adapting a pattern (and make it work!)
 I’d have laughed you out of the room.
 So it just goes to show what you can do when you set your mind to a task.
 Don’t doubt what you’re capable of before you’ve even tried it.
 Take a leap of faith and live with the results.
 You’ll either win or you’ll learn.

 Brioche – More than Bread!

 Who knew brioche was more than just baked goods!
 Not me.
 Not until I discovered photos of it on…yes, you guessed it.
 Pinterest!

 I’ve developed an affection for brioche knitting.
 Full disclosure I did the run before you can walk thing and attempted two colour brioche before I tried single!
 What can I say, it’s seductive.
 I was enthralled by it’s yarny loveliness.
 The word DUH! is ringing in my ears.
 Yes, it was…ill advised.
 I hesitate to call myself stupid, but it wasn’t my best decision.